alfi-98/UserBook/README.md

 - Two custom hooks will be created to retrieve data from the API.
 - useUsers() will return all users from the API.
 - useUser() will return a specific user and their associated posts.

+## To start the project:

+- Clone the repository from Github
+- Install the required dependencies by running npm install
+- Start the development server by running npm start
+- Open your web browser and navigate to http://localhost:3000/ to view the app